Install Hyper-V Server

 When you see the message Your password has been changed, click OK.

-The Server Configuration tool is also available Windows Server 2012, although the options available in the tool are slightly different in that environment.
+The Server Configuration tool is also available in the Windows Server operating system, although the options that are available in the tool are slightly different in that system.
 The majority of the options in the Server Configuration tool are documented in Configuring a Server Core server with Sconfig.cmd.
-When you run the Server Configuration tool in Hyper-V Server, the Windows Activation option is not available since Hyper-V Server is already activated.
+When you run the Server Configuration tool in Hyper-V Server, the Windows Activation option is not available because Hyper-V Server is already activated.

 Because there is no user interface, Hyper-V Server is designed to be managed remotely in the following ways: